 Using Presentations allows your team to engage and collaborate with colleagues and clients in a really innovative manner.
-With Presentations, especially exploded views, you can show your designs in a way that breaks it down in a clean and unique way.
+With Inventor Presentations environment, especially exploded views, you can show your designs in a way that breaks it down in a clean and unique way.
 Therefore, this eliminates the back and forth that happens between stakeholders, designers and engineers.

 In the webcast, Yvonne gives a walkthrough of the following types of Presentations:

 Exploded Views – You can auto-explode the model in a presentation view.
 You can do it by specifying the distance to explode all components.
 Assembly constraints mated to faces determine the direction the components move to create the view.
 You can tweak the exploded views by changing the component position along the specified path or angle.

 Snapshot Views – Snapshot views store component positions, visibility, opacity, and camera settings.
 Snapshot views are either independent or linked to a storyboard timeline.
 Use these views to create drawing views or raster images for Inventor models.